seunzone/naija-tech-communities/README.md

 # naija-tech-communities
-Communities facilitates growth.
-Here are a list of developer communities within Nigeria
+Communities facilitates growth, here are a list of developer communities within Nigeria

 ## List of Developer's Whatsapp Groups